Evolutional Ethics and Animal Psychology: Reception

-David Irons described the book as "an interesting, if rather popular and discursive, treatment of one of the applications of the theory of evolution."
+David Irons, writing for The Philosophical Review, described the book as "an interesting, if rather popular and discursive, treatment of one of the applications of the theory of evolution."
 A review in the Journal of Education described the book as "an interesting and important contribution to the fascinating discussion of the relation of animal species and human races to each other."

-Carl Evans Boyd was critical of the book's use of stories about animal intelligence which lacked "insufficient as a basis for generalization."
+Carl Evans Boyd's review in The American Journal of Theology was critical of the book's use of stories about animal intelligence which he considered insufficient as a basis for generalization.
 Boyd also criticized Evans for a "failure to recognize that if expatriation be a natural right, it is a right only as against the state of origin, and can have no reference to any other state."
 Edmond Kelly criticized Evans' use of disputed Lamarckian theory in the book.